“You Still Preaching?”

 I just don’t get why people ask if I am still preaching.
 It’s like they think I’ll change my mind or walk away from the ministry, or something.

 In reality, it’s not that unreasonable to ask someone who once accepted the call to ministry if he is still preaching.
 Even though it sorta feels like an insult, I shouldn’t be surprised by other people’s shock.
-I mean, it has been nearly 30 years since I made my calling public.
-I’ve known more than one who have walked away the first year.
+I mean, it has been 36 years since I made my calling public.
+I’ve known more than one who has walked away the first year.